mkuchak/sugar-git/README.md

   tag           Add an annotated tag with the description same as the message

 Commit Commands:
-  build         Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm) chore         Code change that external user won't see (eg: change to .gitignore file or .prettierrc file) ci            Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+  commit        Use AI to generate a commit message according the description in any language build         Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm) chore         Code change that external user won't see (eg: change to .gitignore file or .prettierrc file) ci            Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)